survivingwithandroid/WeatherLib/README.md

 #Tutorial
 If you want to know how to use the lib give a look at [wiki page]

+#Eclipse users
+The project is built using Android Studio, anyway if you want to use the lib with Eclipse you can download the library jar [here]

 #Community
 If you like there is a Community to talk about new features, suggest tips or report bugs.
 Please join: